APTrust/preservation-services/audit/README.md

    does not exist.
 You may have to create that manually.

-You must set the following environment variables for the auditor to have the credentials required to query the Registry and S3, Glacier, and Wasabi:
+You must set the following environment variables for the auditor to have the credentials required to query the Registry and S3 and Glacier:

 * PRESERV_REGISTRY_API_KEY - The API key used to access the Registry.
 * PRESERV_REGISTRY_API_USER - The API user (email address) for accessing registry.
 * S3_AWS_KEY - The AWS Access Key ID used to access Amazon S3 and Glacier.
 * S3_AWS_SECRET - The AWS Secret Key used to access Amazon S3 and Glacier.
-* S3_WASABI_KEY - The Access Key ID used to access Wasabi.
-* S3_WASABI_SECRET - The Secret Key used to access Wasabi.

 ## Output